 Though, what is good about her performance and Gideon’s mother Samaara, is that while we may see them at their lowest point, they aren’t treated as hopeless or irredeemable.
 Tanya, to keep her boys from being shot, killed, or indebted to her child’s father’s brother, decides to potentially sacrifice herself for their comforts.
 Samaara, while in jail for the whole movie, you can see she, like Bambi, only ended up in there because options were few and she had a mouth to feed.

-I guess what I’m trying to say is, though not the most positive depictions of Black woman, though there is one which is a cop and a social worker, what matters with this movie is It didn’t play on stereotypes and didn’t give you enough to see deeper.
+I guess what I’m trying to say is, though not the most positive depictions of Black woman, though there is one which is a cop and a social worker, what matters with this movie is It didn’t play on stereotypes and omit giving you enough to see deeper.

 Nothing Feels Over The Top/You Get A Sense of The Struggle